Job vacancies up almost 10% from last year: StatsCan report | CBC News

 In both Alberta and Saskatchewan, the job vacancy rate is below the national average.

-"In the end of 2018 we saw real troubles in the [energy] sector," said Bernard.
-Although the sector rebounded somewhat by 2019, "the job vacancy numbers suggest that employers still are feeling the heat from those earlier issues."
+"In the end of 2018 we saw real troubles in the resource sector," said Bernard.
+Although the industry rebounded somewhat in the first quarter, "the job vacancy numbers suggest that employers still are feeling the heat from those earlier issues."

-The survey breaks out job vacancy data by industry as well, showing noticeable decline in the first quarter of 2019 in mining, quarrying and oil and gas extractions
+The survey breaks out job vacancy data by industry as well, showing noticeable decline in the first quarter in mining, quarrying and oil and gas extractions

 "That's most likely going to be felt in Alberta and Saskatchewan, and there are going to be ripple effects through the broader economy as well."